yohanboniface/memopol-core/README.txt

-Memopol2 is a django+couchdb rewrite of the incredibly useful Memoire Politique tool.
+Memopol2 is a django rewrite of the incredibly useful Memoire Politique tool.

 Installation
 ============